 A small startup in Finland called RePack offers a program through several clothing companies where online shoppers pay a small deposit and get reimbursed after the bag or box finds its way back to the company via any post office in Europe, with a 95% return rate.

 Other examples of innovative recycling solutions include Dell, which has reduced its box sizes by about 10% and developed bamboo cushioning -- a fast-growing material that can be composted or recycled as paper -- to replace foam, and which also began making packaging with wheat straw, which is produced from agricultural waste and mushrooms.

-Simply recycling, however, is not the real answer, as the increased volume of packaging material in the supply chain means more does end up in the landfill at the end of the day.
-And recycling itself has its own environmental footprint for transportation, water usage, energy consumption and so on.
+Simply recycling, however, is not the real answer, as the increased volume of packaging materials in the supply chain means more does end up in the landfill at the end of the day.
+And recycling itself has its own environmental impact on transportation, water usage, energy consumption and so on.

 Dig Deeper on ERP and supply chain management